yclong8848/bowling/README.md

 used to check the normality of the distribution.

 Requirement:
-Before using, please install and load "imputeTS" package:
+Before using, please install and load "imputeTS" package: install.packages("imputeTS"); library(imputeTS)

-install.packages("imputeTS")

-library(imputeTS)

 Install in R: